nazmunsakib/nivo-ajax-search-for-woocommerce/readme.txt

 = Does this work with my WooCommerce theme? =

-Yes, the AJAX search plugin works with any WordPress theme and WooCommerce setup.
+Yes, the AJAX Product search plugin works with any WordPress theme and WooCommerce setup.
 It inherits your theme's styling and can be fully customized to match your store's design.
 The plugin has been tested with popular themes like Astra, OceanWP, and Storefront.

-= Will AJAX search slow down my website? =
+= Will AJAX Product search slow down my website? =

 No, the plugin is optimized for performance with:
 * Lightweight JavaScript (15KB minified)